-Shreveport, LA – The longest airing urban radio station in Shreveport, “KOKA” has chosen Charles Edward Johnson (Pastor CeJay) to lead it into the future.
+Shreveport, LA – The longest airing urban radio station in Shreveport, “KOKA” have chosen Charles Edward Johnson (Pastor CeJay) to lead it into the future.

 The station plans to continue playing gospel music, reach newer generations and grow it’s relationship with the community.
 Johnson has plans to bring a more diverse group of talent, establish a stronger relationship with the gospel music industry and the community.